chroma-core/chroma/DEV_README.md

 ```

 ### Sqlite
-Sqlite saves it's db to `chroma.db` in the backend directory.
+Sqlite saves it's db to `chroma_datamanager.db` and `chroma_app.db` in the backend directory.

 You can view this directly in terminal if you want to.
+For example:
 ```
-cd backend
+cd chroma/app_backend
 sqlite3
-.open chroma.db
+.open chroma_app.db
-select * from chroma;
+select * from datapoint;
 .exit
 ```